LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Experiments

 \subsection{Proximity-Aware Evaluation}

+When predicting species range, the evaluation process typically involves using range maps defined by experts or curated carefully~\cite{norberg2019comprehensive,valavi2022predictive}.
+However, these maps can often be sparse and difficult to obtain.
+Alternatively, using crowdsourced species observation data is challenging since the absence of a given species is not recorded.
+Intuitively, models with false predictions close to their true locations are better than those with distant false predictions.
+This is because models in the former case learn \emph{spatially localized} species distributions.

-Evaluating SDMs is a challenging task since it requires the comparison of spatially distributed probability values.
+Previous studies have used the area under the curve (AUC)~\cite{norberg2019comprehensive,valavi2022predictive} and the mean average precision (MAP)~\cite{cole2023spatial} to evaluate SDMs.
+However, these metrics ignore the spatial distribution of predictions and weigh them equally, making them highly sensitive to spatial shifts in the predictions.
+This makes evaluating SDMs a challenging task since it requires the comparison of spatially distributed probability values.
 Pixel-wise comparison methods are not well-suited for this task since they are susceptible to spatial prediction shifts.
-Intuitively, false positive predictions that are geographically distant from true positive predictions are more significant than those that are close.
-This is not inherent in the evaluation metrics used by previous studies such as the Kullback–Leibler divergence, AUC, or MAP, which are invariant of the spatial arrangement of probability mass.

 A well-known spatially explicit distance used for comparing any two distributions is the Earth-Mover (Wasserstein) Distance.
 Due to its computational requirements and infeasibility on large-scale data points, Chamfer Distance is a popularly used proxy~\cite{bakshi2023near}.
 However, it has only been developed for point clouds and there doesn't exist a chamfer distance measure to compare two spatial probability distributions.
-Inspired by~\cite{wu2021density}, we make a simple modification to their Density-Aware Chamfer Distance (DCD) metric that works for comparing a \emph{predicted} probability distribution map ($P_1$) with a \emph{binary} probability map ($P_2$) representing the ground truth.
+Inspired by~\cite{wu2021density}, we modify their Density-Aware Chamfer Distance (DCD) metric that works for comparing a \emph{predicted} probability distribution map ($P_1$) with a \emph{binary} probability map ($P_2$) representing the ground truth.
 We add a likelihood probability term which weights the distance term.
 We call this metric \proxlong/ (\proxshort/), which measures the false positive rate in a proximity-aware manner.
 This metric is between [0,1] and could also be used to compute the number of false positives instead of the rate.
 It is given by: